Shia Islam in South Asia: Shi'ism in Kashmir

 A very small minority of Shias lived in the suburbs of Srinagar, mainly at Zadibal.
 However, they were very hard-working and industrious people; finest papier-mache workers, shawl-makers and wealthiest were Shias.
 Of the famous 10 Shia Taraaj's, the last one occurred in September 1872.
 The Gazetteer of Kashmir contains the details of the violence:

-"The disturbances then raged for more than a weak, and for some time defied the efforts of the governor, who called in the aid of troops; whole districts were reduced to smoldering heaps of ruins; and business was for some time entirely suspended, a great portion of the city being deserted.
+"The disturbances then raged for more than a week, and for some time defied the efforts of the governor, who called in the aid of troops; whole districts were reduced to smoldering heaps of ruins; and business was for some time entirely suspended, a great portion of the city being deserted.
 The Shias fled in every direction, some seeking safety on the adjacent mountains, while others remained in the city in secret lurking places.
 Many of the women and children of the Shias found an asylum from the hands of their infuriated co-religionists in the houses of the Hindu portion of the community".